Inspiring Veterinary Nurses: Aimee’s journey beyond the clinic

 Dr Platt and his small team awarded the inaugural class of Veterinary Nurses with their Certificate IV in Veterinary Nursing.

 Courses are provided by our team of qualified and experienced Veterinarians, Veterinary Nurses and Animal Scientists.
 Our trainers and assessors are active members of either the veterinary profession or are involved in the animal care industry.
-They also have recognised training qualifications and significant experience teaching in University and/or TAFE programs.
+They also have recognised training qualifications and significant experience teaching in University and/or Vocational programs.

 Over 500 students are enrolled in our on-campus, blended and supported eLearning programs.
 Our graduates are employed in a variety of areas including veterinary practice, zoos, government agencies such as quarantine services, welfare organisations, wildlife and rehabilitation and other animal care facilities.